The Differences between Seasoned Oak, Green Oak & Air Dried Oak

 Just quote RICHOAKC when booking tickets online at www.lpoc.co.uk or when calling 01795 844939

 One of the most frequent question we get asked is “What is the differences between Seasoned Oak, Green Oak & Air Dried Oak?”

-Firstly, it should be understood that Oak used in construction work, as opposed to furniture, basically comes in three types:
+Firstly, it should be understood that Oak used in construction work, such as Conservatories, Orangeries and Garden Rooms, as opposed to furniture, basically comes in three types:

 - Green Oak